Toyota VD engine

-The Toyota VD engine is a family of V8 diesel engines produced by Toyota.
+The Toyota VD engine is a family of V8 diesel engines produced by Toyota since 2007.

 1VD-FTV

-The 1VD-FTV the only member in the VD engine family.
+The 1VD-FTV is the only member in the VD engine family.
 It is a 32-valve DOHC engine, with common rail fuel injection and either one or two variable-geometry turbochargers.

-Vehicles and Availability
+Vehicles and availability

 The single-turbo variant of this engine was first used in Australia commencing 2007, fitted to the 70-series Land Cruiser range.
 The engine is available in Australia, New Zealand, Pakistan, India, Southern Africa, Central and South America.

 The twin-turbo variant saw its first use in September 2007 fitted to the 200-series Land Cruiser wagon, which is available in various worldwide markets.
 Yanmar also marinized the twin-turbo variant of this engine as 8LV.